Can Dogs Eat Pork Bones Safely?

 Another issue with giving your dog a pork rib bone is that they can choke on it if it gets stuck in their throat, causing significant damage that requires surgery.

-You can also use these vegetables to teach them how to eat healthy food by shaping them into tiny bones that can fit into their mouths.
+You can also use these vegetables to teach them how to eat healthy food by shaping them into tiny bones that fit into their mouths.

 Can Dogs Eat Pork Bones Cook?